How It Works

 - Estate and inheritance taxes

-- Part-time work or side income during retirement
+- Part-time work during retirement

-- Long-term care insurance or detailed healthcare cost modeling
+- Long-term care or detailed healthcare costs

 - Divorce, remarriage, or complex family structures

-- Social Security survivor benefits after a spouse passes
+- Social Security survivor benefits

-- Roth conversion ladder optimization
+- Automated Roth conversion ladders

 Default Assumptions